 The Masters Course Guide

 Robert Cobley brings you his analysis of the world famous Augusta Golf Course, the home of the Masters.
 Ahead of the event, also make sure to check out his Masters betting tips as well as the rest of our Masters updates at Bet UK.
-Head over to Bet UK’s online sportsbook for the latest Masters betting odds.
+Head over to Bet UK’s online betting for the latest Masters betting odds.

 History Of The Masters